jccrosby/smart-ai-adoption/slides.md

 3. Educate team members on where AI genuinely excels and where human expertise remains critical.

 ---
-layout: center
+layout: default
 ---

 # EVALUATE

 1. Conduct a thorough needs assessment to verify the AI solution’s alignment with real-world problems.
-2. Examine vendors or in-house solutions using the five critical questions outlined above.
+2. Examine vendors or in-house solutions using the "five questions".
 3. Weigh the costs of adoption against the expected benefits; consider pilot programs to gather early evidence of effectiveness.

 ---
-layout: center
+layout: default
 ---

 # APPLY

 1. Integrate the chosen AI tool into workflows with clear accountability measures and performance tracking.
-2. Monitor for unintended consequences (e.g., new security risks, emerging biases) and iterate quickly.
+2. Monitor for unintended consequences (e.g., new security risks, emerging biases).
-3. Share best practices and lessons learned across teams to expand responsible AI adoption.

 ---
-layout: center
+layout: default
 ---

 # PRACTICE

-1. Refine and iterate: Treat AI adoption as an ongoing, iterative process rather than a one-time event.
+## Refine and iterate: Treat AI adoption as an ongoing, iterative process rather than a one-time event.

-2. Evaluate performance regularly: Gather user feedback and track KPIs to adjust configurations or training data.
+1. Evaluate performance regularly: Gather user feedback and track KPIs to adjust configurations or training data.
-3. Encourage continuous learning: Keep the team updated on new AI developments, tools, and methods to maintain a forward-thinking approach.
+2. Encourage continuous learning: Keep the team updated on new AI developments, tools, and methods to maintain a forward-thinking approach.
+3. Share best practices and lessons learned across teams to expand responsible AI adoption.

 ---
 layout: cover